 A little-known provision allows certain lower-income taxpayers to receive credits for making retirement plan contributions.
 The amount of the credit ranges from 10 percent to 50 percent of the first $2,000 that you put into a retirement plan, such as an individual retirement account (IRA).
-As of 2015, you could get the maximum 50 percent credit if your adjusted gross income was $18,250 or less.
+As of 2016, a single filer could get the maximum 50 percent credit if your adjusted gross income was $18,500 or less.

 The amount of the credit steps down at various income levels depending on your filing status.
-For a single filer, an AGI exceeding $30,500 would make you ineligible to claim the credit.
-If you're married and filing jointly, the limit rises to $61,000.
+For a single filer, an AGI exceeding $30,750 in 2016 would make you ineligible to claim the credit.
+If you're married and filing jointly, the limit rises to $61,500.

 Earned income tax credit

 The earned income tax credit (EITC) is available exclusively for lower- and middle-income taxpayers.
 Unlike some other credits, the EITC is refundable, meaning you still receive it even if it's more than you owe.

 For example, if you owe $200 in taxes but qualify for a $1,000 EITC, you'll actually receive $800 as a tax refund.
 Generally, you need one or more qualifying children to receive the credit, although it's possible to get the credit as an individual.

 For 2016, you must have an AGI below the following levels to qualify for the EITC:

 - with three or more qualifying children, $47,955, or $53,505 if married filing jointly

 - with two qualifying children, $44,648, or $50,198 if married filing jointly